 Without middle knowledge or deterministic control of the universe, God's motivation in creating cannot be love for specific individuals.
 But even if (on non-Molinist libertarian assumptions) God cannot aim for specific individuals, perhaps he can nonetheless aim for specific being-types, and perhaps this too can be a loving motivation consonant with having a flawless character and not wronging those he creates.
 Moreover, because plausibly the individuals who actually exist could not have originated as other being-types, this remains for God a non-identity choice—one that brings into existence people who otherwise could not have existed.
 Condition (1) of Non-Identity Theodicy is therefore satisfied.

 Likewise, the assumption of non-Molinist libertarianism will not impede Non-Identity Theodicy’s ability to meet condition (2).
-In fact, the denial of theological determinism may make it easier for those who believe in certain theories of hell to maintain that condition (2) is satisfied (cf. footnote 37).
+The denial of theological determinism may even make it easier for those who believe in certain theories of hell to maintain that condition (2) is satisfied.

-What of condition (3)?
+That leaves condition (3).
 On this second version of Non-Identity Theodicy, God can be likened to human procreators.
 Choices to procreate are non-identity choices.
 However, even in cases of well-informed and fully voluntary human procreation, parents cannot know enough about their future children to aim for specific individuals.
-Nevertheless, they can aim for a being of a certain type—for a human child or for their biological child—and with the determination to love whichever individual of that type they end up procreating.
+Nevertheless, they can aim for a being of a certain type—for a human child or for their biological child—with the determination to love whichever individual of that type they end up procreating.

-Despite only aiming in procreating for a being-type, intuitions suggest that there is a morally significant sense in which human parents can procreate out of a desire to love their future children.
+Intuitions suggest that there is a morally significant sense in which human parents can procreate out of a desire to love their future children, despite only aiming in procreating for a being-type.
 They recognize what is valuable in the type they aim for and act out of a desire to love whichever individual of that type they ultimately produce.

 Analogously, so long as God has control enough to aim for specific types of beings, then even without deterministic or Molinist control God can be motivated in creating by a desire to love the unspecified individuals of one or more being-types, irrespective of whether those being-types are better or worse than other being-types God could have created.
 I take it that if there is a God, human persons are among the being-types he has aimed for in creating and sustaining the universe.